Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 You might know them as community ponds, but they are actually working facilities and they aren’t safe for any type of recreation including sledding, skating and walking.

-• Ice thickness is unpredictable because there are working pipes that keep water continuously flowing beneath the frozen top layer.
+• Ice thickness is unpredictable because there are working pipes that keep water continuously flowing beneath the frozen top layer and contaminants like road salt can melt the ice from underneath.

 • Ice depth varies across the whole surface.
 It might appear thick in some areas, while other areas may have very thin or no ice.